Marissa was sporting deep, dark bags under her eyes the following morning.

 Butch was unphased.
 “My brother is dead because it got too far.
 You need to handle it before someone else does.”

 “I can stall…I just need a little more—”

 “How long do you plan to wait before someone else dies?
 You know how they handle things.
 They won’t stop.”

 “How did they even find out?
 I was so careful.”

 “Maybe it wasn’t you.
 Maybe she told them.”

 “Only four of us knew, and my brother took it to his grave.
 It had to be her.”

 Who was this woman they were talking about?
-What were they talking about exactly and what did it have to do with herself?
+What were they talking about exactly?
 Again there was the mention of a “they” that was left unspecified.
 She wished they spoke more specifically.

 “I’ll try to contact her.”

 “If you’re not going to take my advice, why not just send the girl to her?”